MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-dialogs-adaptive.md

 To use dialogs, install the **Microsoft.Bot.Builder.Dialogs** and **Microsoft.Bot.Builder.Dialogs.Adaptive** NuGet packages.

 The bot interacts with the user via the `RootDialog`.
-When the `RootDialog` class is instantiated, an instance of the `AdaptiveDialog` is created.
+When the bot's `RootDialog` is created, the `AdaptiveDialog` is set as the main dialog.
+The bot then uses the `DialogManager.OnTurnAync` to run the dialog.

 ![Root dialog](media/bot-builder-root-dialog-adaptive.png)

-**Dialogs\RootDialog.cs**
+**Dialogs/RootDialog.cs**

-The sample starts by instantiating the `RootDialog` class which in turns creates an instance of the `AdaptiveDialog`.
+The code begins by instantiating the `RootDialog` class which in turns creates an instance of the `AdaptiveDialog`.
+At this time, the following `WelcomeUserSteps` and `OnBeginDialogSteps` are added to the dialog.
-Triggers are also added to the `AdaptiveDialog` instance.
-In particular, how to welcome the user and how to respond to the user's messages.
-The created dialog is then added to the `DialogSet` and name is saved in the dialog state.
+ The created dialog is then added to the `DialogSet` and the name is saved in the dialog state.
 Finally, the name of the initial dialog to run is assigned to `InitialDialogId`.
 Notice the `paths` definition referencing the `RootDialog.lg` file that contains the LG templates used in the creation of the adaptive dialog.

 [!code-csharp[Constructor snippet](~/../botbuilder-samples-adaptive/experimental/adaptive-dialog/csharp_dotnetcore/01.multi-turn-prompt/Dialogs/RootDialog.cs?range=18-49&highlight=6-25)]